njokinjeri/basics/interactive-bank-card/style-guide.md

 > 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.
   <!-- Completed state start -->

-  Thank you!
-  We've added your card details
-  Continue